What You Need to Know About Gold $1 Liberty Head Coins

 • Type 3 – 1856 to 1889 – Indian Head or Indian Princess Head

 You can see that all three styles have overlapping dates of mintage.
-Types 1 and 2 have coins dated 1854, while Types 2 and 3 both have coins dated 1856.
+Types 1 and 2 have coins dated 1854, while Types 2 and 3 have coins dated 1856.
 The designs were changed from Type 1 to Type 2 because these coins were too small for commerce.

 Type 1 coins are all Liberty Head.
 They are the smallest of the 3 as they are only 13mm in size.
-The design looks like this:

 Type 2 coins are Indian Head (sometimes called Indian Princess Head).
 They are larger at 15mm.
-The design looks like this:

 The depiction of Miss Liberty displays she is wearing a headdress of feathers, which is why it is called the “Indian Head” or “Indian Princess Head.”
 The reverse design is also different and more ornate.